Powerlearnproject/se-day1-assignment-Wambuku-1/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+**Sofware engineering** is a branch of computer science that used to develop, test and maintain software. it is important in the technology industry in that it makes applications reliable, it allows for efficiency, and also protects applications from external attacks.

-Identify and describe at least three key milestones in the evolution of software engineering.
+Identify and describe at least three key milestones in the evolution of software engineering. mastering complexity mastering process mastering machine

 List and briefly explain the phases of the Software Development Life Cycle.